hetu-script/hetu-script/docs/docs/docs/en-US/README.md

 ## VScode extension

-If you are using VSCode as your editor, you can download [this extension](https://marketplace.visualstudio.com/items?itemName=hetu-script.hetuscript) to get basic highlight and snippets features.
+If you are using VSCode as your editor, you can download [this extension](https://marketplace.visualstudio.com/items?itemName=hetu-script.hetuscript) to get highlight for hetu code and some useful snippets for Dart code.